karpathy/nanoGPT/README.md

 $ python train.py config/train_shakespeare_char.py
 ```

-If you peak inside it, you'll see that we're training a GPT with a context size of up to 256 characters, 384 feature channels, and it is a 6-layer Transformer with 6 heads in each layer.
+If you peek inside it, you'll see that we're training a GPT with a context size of up to 256 characters, 384 feature channels, and it is a 6-layer Transformer with 6 heads in each layer.
 On one A100 GPU this training run takes about 3 minutes and the best validation loss is 1.4697.
 Based on the configuration, the model checkpoints are being written into the `--out_dir` directory `out-shakespeare-char`.
 So once the training finishes we can sample from the best model by pointing the sampling script at this directory:

 ```
 $ python sample.py --out_dir=out-shakespeare-char